 (2) The Essex directories used were:

 1793.
 1823.
 1826.
 1839.
 1845.
 1848.
 1855.
 1859.
 1862.
 1863.
 1866.
 1870.
 1874.
 1878.
 1882.
 1886.
 1890.
 1895.
 1899.
 1902.
 1906.
 1908.
 1910.
 1912.
 1914.
 1917.
 1922.
 1929.
 1933.
 1937.

-There was usually a Commercial and a Private Residents section in the original directories, as illustrated by the 1874 photocopy above.
+(3) There were usually two sections in the original directories, one named Commercial and the other named Private Residents.
+This is illustrated by the 1874 photocopy above.
 If a person came from the Commercial section, they will have a trade or business after their name in the table.
-The Private Residents would have a residence, or, occasionally a blank.
+The Private Residents would have a residence, (or, occasionally, a blank).
 A few prominent people were included in both sections.

-High Street and Newland Street are the same street, High Street being a ‘nickname’.
-The directories seem to have used “High Street” practically all the time.
+(5) High Street and Newland Street are the same street, High Street being a ‘nickname’.
+The directories seem to have used “High Street” most of the time.

-Brackets – sometimes I have used square brackets to enclose something I have inserted myself for clarity.
-For instance, when Queen Street appears, I put [Lockram Lane], its modern name, in square brackets afterwards [Queen Street was used for a time because it was more respectable, but it didn’t last]
+(6) Brackets – I have used square brackets to enclose something I have inserted myself.
+For instance, when Queen Street appears, I put [Lockram Lane], its modern name, in square brackets afterwards.
+(The name Queen Street was used for a time because it was more respectable, but it didn’t last).

-Telephones did not arrive in Witham until 1904, and for many years only a very few people had their own, mostly businesses.
-So not many phone numbers appear in the directories (usually described as TN).
+(7) Telephones did not arrive in Witham until 1904, and for many years only a very few people had their own, mostly businesses.
+So not many phone numbers appear in the directories discussed above (usually described as TN).
 There was one phone at the Post Office for public use.
-There were telephone directories, but for a long time they were brief.
+There were telephone directories in addition to the main directories, but for a long time they were very brief.